UIE-Lab/HUWIE-Net/README.md

 # HUWIE-Net (Hybrid Underwater Image Enhancement Network)

-This is an open-source underwater image enhancement method based on PyTorch.
+This is an open-source underwater image enhancement method developed using PyTorch.
 If you use our code, please consider citing our paper.

 ![](./im.png)
 Top row: real-world underwater images , bottom row: the corresponding enhanced images by HUWIE-Net.